basss2024/FAU-FullStack-Dev-Spring2025-project-1-basss2024/README.md

 The following **required** functionality is completed:

-- [ ] **There is a unique theme for events or resources relevant to a specific community**
+- [x ] **There is a unique theme for events or resources relevant to a specific community**
-- [ ] **At least 10 unique resources or events are displayed in a responsive card format**
+- [x ] **At least 10 unique resources or events are displayed in a responsive card format**

 The following **optional** features are implemented:

-- [ ] Buttons or links to a related resources are on each card component
+- [x ] Buttons or links to a related resources are on each card component
-- [ ] The site is responsive for both desktop and mobile formats
+- [ x] The site is responsive for both desktop and mobile formats

 The following **additional** features are implemented: